mia-platform/documentation/docs/development_suite/api-console/api-design/jobs-cronjob.md

  ![cronjob-delete](img/cronjobs-delete.png)

 :::warning
-By eliminating a CronJob on DevOps Console, you are deleting the image on the Console, but not the Pods on Kubernetes and the configuration on Git provider.
+By eliminating a CronJob on Console, you are deleting the image on the Console, but not the Pods on Kubernetes and the configuration on Git provider.
 This implies that, if you delete the Pods on Kubernetes, but not the Git configuration, you will find again your CronJob at the next deploy.
 :::